How To Apply for Child Disability Benefits in Arizona

 • Are an adult child (18 years or older) and have a disability that began before they reached the age of 22

-Types of Benefits Available for Children with Disabilities
+Types of Benefits Available for Children With Disabilities

 Here’s a breakdown of the key benefit types available for children with disabilities, each designed to provide support tailored to different needs and circumstances: